-The Doctor of Nursing Practice program at the University of Virginia School of Nursing enrolls bachelor’s or master’s-prepared nurses with clinical specialty preparation.
+The Doctor of Nursing Practice program at the UVA School of Nursing enrolls bachelor’s or master’s-prepared nurses with clinical specialty preparation.
 The program builds upon the Essentials of Doctoral Education for Advanced Nursing Practice as ratified by the American Association of Colleges of Nursing, and avails itself to the high quality of graduate education at the University of Virginia and clinical training at the University of Virginia Health System.
 The DNP at the University of Virginia is accredited by the Commission on Collegiate Nursing Education, One Dupont Circle, NW, Suite 530, Washington DC 20036, (202) 887-6791.

 The BSN-to-DNP program will enroll students for the Adult-Gerontology Acute Care (AGAC) specialty only in fall 2013.
 It is expected that the program will enroll students preparing for other specialty certifications in future years.
 The program of study for AGAC students is linked below.
 Didactic classes will meet regularly (weekly or monthly) in Charlottesville and practicum requirements will be completed at the UVA Health System.
 Students will complete a minimum of 1000 practica hours for the BSN-DNP program for preparation for AGAC Clinical Nurse Specialist certification.
 Students interested in dual AGAC CNS/NP certification will complete a minimum of 1500 practica hours.